Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Lavacolla at Last!Lavacolla at Last!

-There are stairs from the church that lead downward to a nice, central plaza, some bars and the river, the Río Sionlla.
+When you reach the church in the center of town, there are stairs that lead downward to a nice, central plaza, some bars and the river, the Río Sionlla and another accommodation, the inexpensive, Hostal A Concha.
 It is by this river where historically, pilgrims stopped to bathe before entering Santiago de Compostela, in order to be clean.
+This fact, rather refutes the notion that the botafumeiro in the cathedral of Santiago de Compostela was originally swung to cover the stench of unbathed pilgrims!

-According to Glyvia, there is not much to see of the river in Lavacolla, and it is not so nice a place.
+According to Glyvia, there is not much to see of the river in Lavacolla, and it is not such a nice place.
 From what we could see, the plaza and park were pleasant enough, but the river was barely discernible for the modern bridge and highway crossing it.
 There was no access to the river for bathing, that we could tell!
 So, Glyvia was right.
+Modern pilgrims do stop here to reflect on their Camino, especially at the chapel in town.

 Reflections from Day Twelve on the Camino Primitivo